|

 two hunters and gulping them down, then he saw himself grabbing their

 wives and doing the same.
 Race could see it so clearly.
-Next, he moved on
+Next, he moved

-to the kids, enjoying especially their screams and calls for help as he
+to the kids, enjoying especially their screams and calls for help as

 slurped them down to join the doomed parents.
 He even could see himself